Get insider access

 7.9 Sports/Fitness

 The Beats Studio Buds Plus are good for sports and fitness.
 These small and lightweight buds have a comfortable fit and are certified IPX4 for resistance against water splashes.
-They lack stability fins and can fall out of your ear with intense movement, which isn't ideal if you're using them during a tough workout.
+But they lack stability fins and can fall out of your ear with intense movement, which isn't ideal if you're using them during a tough workout.
 You may need to readjust their fit during moderate movement to keep them from wiggling out of your ear.
+Their case isn't certified for water resistance, so don't bring that with you anywhere wet.

 Pros